 If there is a hook turn sign, cyclists must do a hook turn to turn right.
 At all other intersections, RR 35 allows cyclists to do a hook turn rather than cross lanes of traffic (unless a sign prohibits it: RR 36; maximum penalty: 3 pu).

-If a cyclist doesn’t carry out a hook turn as described in RR 35(3), they can be fined a maximum of 2 pu.
+If a cyclist does not carry out a hook turn in the way described in RR 35(3), they can be fined a maximum of 2 pu.

 More information about hook turns is available at www.vicroads.vic.gov.au.

-A bicycle storage area or hook turn storage area is a painted rectangle marked at an intersection with a bicycle symbol inside it.
+The curiously named “bicycle storage area” or “hook turn storage area” is a painted rectangle marked at an intersection with a bicycle symbol inside it.

 These areas are safer places for cyclists to stop as cars are not allowed to enter them until the lights change.
 The intention of bicycle hook turn storage areas is to make hook turns safer to execute, as cyclists can gather in the rectangle and all take off at the same time when the traffic lights turn green.

 If you are riding on the road and there is a bicycle storage area and you need to stop, you must stop inside it.
 If there is a bicycle lane leading into the bicycle storage area, you must use the bicycle lane to enter the area unless that is not a practical option (RR 247A; maximum penalty: 3 pu).